LucaBongiorni/github-kali-scripts/README.md

 chmod 755 ./*/*.sh

-python pinbrute.py -c '0123456789' -m 6
+python pinbrute.py -c '0123456789' -l 6
-python pinbrute.py -c '0123456789' -m 6 > pins.txt
+python pinbrute.py -c '0123456789' -l 6 > pins.txt
 Tool for calculating sequences to brute force pin based passwords of a fixed length.
 For example a door requires setting a 6 digit pin with available character set of 0-9.
-You would set the character set with -c '0123456789' and the length with -m 6.
+You would set the character set with -c '0123456789' and the length with -l 6.

 python debruijn.py -c '0123456789' -m 3
 Calculate de Bruijn sequence for a specific character set and subsequence.
 Specify the character set with -c 'characters' and the max length of the subsequence with -m # as in above example.